As any parent may tell you, children do not come with an instruction manual and each can bring unique joys but also challenges.

 - Tantrums and Emotional issues – Learning to identify and regulate one’s own emotions is a complex skill that children frequently benefit from support with.
 We are here to offer you support to help your child manage distressing feelings such as sadness, worry and anger.
 Learn more about our work with children’s emotional issues here in Adelaide.

 - Educational issues – Parents often raise concerns regarding their child’s functioning at school.
 These can include whether their child has developed the skills to manage in the classroom setting, as well as their learning skills.
-In this arena, our psychologists can also link you with our Educational Psychologist if it appears that an educational assessment may be beneficial.
+In this arena, our psychologists can also link you with a psychologist experienced in IQ and educational assessments if it appears that an educational assessment may be beneficial.

 Evidence-based therapies for your children

-Our child psychologists are trained in evidence-based therapies including Marte Meo, family therapy, Cognitive-Behaviour Therapy (CBT) and Acceptance and Commitment Therapy (ACT).
+Our child psychologists are trained in evidence-based therapies including Cognitive-Behaviour Therapy (CBT), family therapy and Acceptance and Commitment Therapy (ACT).

-Our child psychologists can support you to better understand your child’s specific needs, and make a developmental diagnosis of the skills they have developed, and the areas in which they may need additional support.
+A child psychologist can support you to better understand your child’s specific needs, and make a developmental diagnosis of the skills they have developed, and the areas in which they may need additional support.

 In this way, we are able to help identify concrete and practical strategies for you to better respond to your child’s specific needs, and reactivate their healthy development.

 We can also support you to enhance the bond and connectedness between you, your child, and your family.

 While child psychology can often exclusively focus on the child, it is of great importance to understand and support their parents.

 At Attuned Psychology, we can also help parents to gain insight into the views and experiences they bring to parenthood, and how these may impact the way you understand and interact with your child.

 This enhancement of parents’ understanding of themselves as well as their child, can support parents to identify and work towards being the kind of parent they want to firstname.lastname@example.org 08 8361 7008